sophian098/TorontoStupidHackathon/README.md

 - Passive-Aggressive Nightmare
 - Shakespearean Drama King

-These live in the frontend app code and run purely client-side.
+These reside in the frontend app code and run purely on the client side.

 ## 🔒 Security and ♿ Accessibility

 - Never uses `innerHTML` to render user input
-- Focusable buttons and labeled controls
+- Focusable buttons and labelled controls
 - High-contrast, readable text with large hit targets

 ## 🧪 Development notes